2006–07 New York Rangers season: Charlotte Checkers (ECHL)

 Charlotte finished the regular season 42–27–1–2 for 87 points, making 2006–07 the third best regular season finish in franchise history (behind 93 points in 2001–02 and 94 points in 1995–96).
 The Checkers also qualified for the playoffs for the third consecutive season.
 In each of the past two years, the Checkers were eliminated in the third round of the Kelly Cup Playoffs.
 Mark Lee led the team in scoring with 80 points, Bruce Graham led the team in goals with 33, and goaltender Chris Holt finished the season with a 24–18–0–2 record with a 3.15 goals against average.

 Regular season standings

 Playoffs

-The fourth seeded Checkers played the fifth seeded Augusta Lynx in the American Conference's Southern Divisional Quarter-finals, a best-of-three series, sweeping it 2 games to 0.
+The fourth seeded Checkers played the fifth seeded Augusta Lynx in the American Conference's Southern Divisional Quarterfinals, a best-of-three series, sweeping it 2 games to 0.
 Charlotte won both games in overtime, 2–1 in Game 1 and 3–2 on the road in Game 2.
 Daymen Rycroft scored the game-winning goal on both occasions.

-The Checkers would then play the top seeded Florida Everblades in the Divisional Semi-finals, a best-of-five series.
+The Checkers would then play the top seeded Florida Everblades in the Divisional Semifinals, a best-of-five series.
 Florida took Game 1 by the score of 3–2, then pounded the Checkers in Game 2 by scoring early and often, en route to a 7–2 win.
 Back home for Game 3, the Checkers could not stave off the sweep, falling 4–0 in their final game.